ianhecker/Cryptocurrency-Study/index.md

 #### Vyper Principles
 + **Security**

     Vyper strives to make secure contract-creation easy.
-As a major design principle this, as well as the Auditability principle, suggests that the language will have extensive research into security for its simple expressions [[2]](#references).
+As a major design principle this, as well as the Auditability principle, suggests that the language will have extensive security research for its simple expressions [[2]](#references).

 + **Language & Compiler Simplicity**